NMBURobotics/vox_nav/botanbot_utilities/README.md

 </plugin>
 ```

-## Generating a octomap from a gazebo world
+## Generating a pointcloud map from a gazebo world

- It is possible to generate label pointcloud data for training a network to assess traversability of a pointcloud map
+It is possible to generate label pointcloud data for training a network to assess traversability of a pointcloud map.
+This plugin is parelel to
+generating an octomap from gazebo world.

 Call the service with following to request a conversion from gazebo world to pointcloud map